ibm-cloud-docs/watsonxdata/lite_plan.md

     You can also view the Resource Unit consumption from the **{{site.data.keyword.lakehouse_short}} console** UI > **Welcome** page > **Current plan** tile.
     {: note}

 1. If the allocated Resource Units or time runs out, your Lite instance will be suspended.
-However, you can still launch the IBM Cloud instance , cannot use it.
+However, you can still launch the IBM Cloud instance, but cannot use it.
 You can manually delete your IBM Cloud Lite instance by following the steps:

     1. Log in to your IBM Cloud account.
     2. Click **Resource list**.
 The list of resources appears.